trixi-framework/Trixi.jl/docs/src/meshes/p4est_mesh.md

 ### List of elements

-The element connectivity is given after the list of corner nodes.
+The element connectivity is given after the list of corners.
 The header for this information block is
 ```
 *ELEMENT, type=CPS4, ELSET=Surface1
 ```